-Unlike during the initial COVID-19 lockdown and the Delta wave, however, the high rates of infection during the Omicron outbreak in the first months of 2022 did not result in any lockdowns or travel restrictions (with the exception of Western Australia), while trading restrictions were eased.
-Clearly, however, workplace absences, due to illness during the Omicron wave, also affected labour supply.
+The high rates of infection during the Omicron outbreak in the first months of 2022, however, did not result in lockdowns or travel restrictions in any jurisdictions (with the exception of Western Australia), while trading restrictions were eased.
+That said, workplace absences, illness and reduced foot traffic during the Omicron wave affected labour demand and supply.

 It is worth bearing in mind that the smoothed Small Area Labour Markets (SALM) series, which is created by averaging four quarters of unsmoothed SALM data, lags actual changes in labour market conditions.
 It is also important to note that if labour market conditions in a region have varied significantly over the four quarters, the smoothed estimate will be an average of those different prevailing labour market conditions, rather than reflecting conditions from any particular quarter.

 It is also worth noting that the labour market’s adjustment to COVID-19 has not been fully reflected in changes to the level of unemployment and the unemployment rate.
 At various times since March 2020, lockdowns implemented to control the spread of COVID-19 tended to result in a large number of people leaving the labour force.
 As these people were no longer participating in the labour force, they were not counted as unemployed by the ABS, leading to a much smaller increase in the unemployment rate than would have otherwise been expected, given the significant fall in employment that occurred during the lockdowns.